shiyanlee/synapse_CATMAID/README.md

 This scenario involves a straightforward approach.
 The smallest and largest **x**, **y**, and **z** coordinates across all connectors, pre-synaptic neurons, and post-synaptic neurons are identified.
 These bounds ensure that no annotations fall outside the bounding box, encompassing all relevant data within a single, well-defined cube.

 2. **Synapses Traced in a Single Kenyon Cell:**
 In this case, the connectors are distributed irregularly and non-uniformly.
-To address this complexity:
-- **DBSCAN Clustering** was applied to group points based on proximity, limiting the spatial spread and forming multiple smaller clusters.
-- For each cluster, compact bounding boxes were created using the cluster points.
+To address this complexity, **DBSCAN Clustering** was applied to group points based on proximity, limiting the spatial spread and forming multiple smaller clusters.
+For each cluster, compact bounding boxes were created using the cluster points.

 #### **Challenges and Solutions:**
 - To account for the spread of elements in the synapse, the bounding boxes are stretched, which expands the dataset and introduces empty spaces to ensure that all relevant components—connectors, pre-, and post-synaptic neurons—are fully encapsulated.